meghdadFar/wordview/CONTRIBUTING.rst

    # Disable Poetry's environment creation, since we already have created one
    poetry config virtualenvs.create false

-Use Poetry to install dev (and main) dependencies:
+Use Poetry to install dev (and main) dependencies and download NLTK data:

 .. code:: bash